 When a family leave ends, OVEC will return the employee to the same position, if it is available, or to a similar available position at the same level of pay and benefits provided before the leave period.
-If an employee fails to report to work promptly at the end of the approved leave period, OVEC will assume that the employee has resigned.
+If an employee fails to report to work promptly at the end of the approved leave period without approval from OVEC, OVEC will assume that the employee has resigned, and their employment will be terminated.